Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

        --name grafana-postgresql-datasource   <-- If not set, uses "grafana-postgresql-ga_db"
 ```

 **NOTE:** The `--name` argument refers to the name of the datasource you want to use, i.e, it will create a data source (Postgres database) and give it the name you specify.
 This name must be the same name used in your dashboard JSON file(s).
-This name must correspond to the `pluginId` field in the JSON files; it will probably be at or near the top of each JSON file.
+This name must correspond to the `label` field in the JSON files; it will probably be at or near the top of each JSON file.
 For example:

 ```
 {